iamdanielv/kb_gk61/learning.md

 I extended that to also work for eeprom clear.

-Currently this is in the `Control Layer`, you can get to it by `pushing FN, then double tap on Right CTL.`
+Currently this is in the `Control Layer`, you can get to it by `holding FN`

 To **reset the keyboard**, tap the q key at least 3 times after enabling the control layer.